ElliotKillick/qvm-create-windows-qube/README.md

     - HTTPS TLS 1.2/1.3
     - HTTP public key pinning (HPKP) to whitelist the website's certificate instead of relying on certificate authorities (CAs)
         - Qubes aims to ["distrust the infrastructure"](https://www.qubes-os.org/faq/#what-does-it-mean-to-distrust-the-infrastructure)
+        - Remember, `transport security = encryption * authentication` (This allows for the utmost authentication)
     - SHA-256 verification of the files after download
 - Packages such as Firefox are offered out of the box so the infamously insecure Internet Explorer never has to be used
 - Windows is treated as an untrusted guest operating system the entire way through
+- All commits are signed with my PGP signature
 - The impact of any theoretical vulnerabilities in handling of the Windows ISO (e.g. vulnerability in filesystem parsing) or answer file is limited to `windows-mgmt`

 ### Windows